 He really wanted to believe him, even though he knew the truth.
 Dragons didn’t exist, not anymore at least.
 He knew, he’d killed the last one himself.

-He still remembered the times of old, when dragons and wizards roamed the land and knights in shining armor rode along warrior princesses is quests of fame and treasure.
+He still remembered the times of old, when dragons and wizards roamed the land and knights in shining armor rode along warrior princesses in quests for fame and treasure.

-  He looked around, cold towers of glass and steel coldly returned his gaze.
+He looked around, cold towers of glass and steel blankly returned his gaze.
 The grassy plains and magic forests had turned to pavement and the wizards into legend.

 The dragons were the last to go, seeking refuge in the minds of children, poets and artists.
 There they told their ancient tales, sparking dreams, hatching wild ideas, inspiring revolutions.

 But even they fell in the end.
 Hopes were lost, dreams forgotten, rebellions hardly crushed… the dragons starved.